iluvjava/Maths/Notebook 2.0/AMATH 515/Steepest Descend for Matrix Vector.md

 ---
 ### **Proof of Convergence**

-The convergence proof of the algorithm can be seem in book Iterative Method for Linear system, theorem 2.2.1.
+The convergence proof of the algorithm can be seem in book Iterative Method for Linear system, theorem 2.2.1, the analysis is from Greene Baum, requires some understanding from: [[Steepest Descend for Matrix Vector]].

+This analysis of the algorithm reveals anohter interpretations that is more linear algebra than optimization, in which it's phrased as a projection onto the previous residual, instead of minimizing the objective function using gradient descend.

+**Theorem 2.2.1**

+> Minimizes the residual over the 2 norm at each step using the steepest descend strategy will produce decreasing residual if zero is not in the field of values for that Hermitian Matrix.